amplitude/amplitude-docs/content/collections/web_experiment/en/set-up-a-web-experiment.md

 ## Test and preview your web experiment

-Before running your web experiment, we recommend you test and preview each variant.
+Before running your web experiment, Amplitude recommends that you test and preview each variant.
 Once you're ready:

 1. Click the **Test & Preview** button.
-This doesn't start your experiment, it only puts your experiment in test instrumentation mode.
-Only users who open the page with the preview link will be able to see your changes.
+This doesn't start your experiment, it puts your experiment in test instrumentation mode.
+Only users who open the page with the preview link can see your changes.
 2. In the modal, select the variant you want to preview (usually the treatment) and select **Test in new window**.
-3. A new tab should open with the changes you made to the page applied.
+3. A new tab opens with the changes you made to the page applied.

-We recommend testing each variant at least once, and testing on more than one page if your experiment targets multiple pages.
+Test each variant at least once, and testing on more than one page if your experiment targets multiple pages.

-If you don't see your changes applied, **you may need to wait up to 60 seconds** for caches to refresh in order to see the updated preview.
-If the changes are still not applied correctly after 60 seconds, there is likely something wrong with the setup.
+If you don't see your changes applied, **you may need to wait up to 60 seconds** for caches to refresh to see the updated preview.
+If the changes don't appear correctly after 60 seconds, there might be something wrong with the configuration.

 ## The Visual Editor